Anon-Planet/thgtoa/guide.md

 So, what now?
 Well here comes the Trim[^427] operation.
 When you delete data on your SSD, your OS should support what is called a Trim operation command and **could (should)** issue this Trim command to the SSD drive periodically (daily, weekly, monthly...).
 This Trim command will then let know the SSD drive controller that there are pages within blocks containing data that are now free to be really deleted without deleting anything itself.

-Trim should be enabled by default on all modern Operating Systems detecting an SSD drive covered in this guide (macOS, Windows 10, Ubuntu, Qubes OS...).
+Trim should be enabled by default on all modern Operating Systems detecting an SSD drive covered in this guide (macOS, Windows 10/11, Ubuntu, Qubes OS 4.1.x ...).

 If Trim operations are not done regularly (or at all), then the data is never deleted pro-actively and at some point, all the blocks and pages will be occupied by data.
 Your OS will not see this and will just see free space as you delete files, but your SSD controller will not (this is called Write Amplification[^428]).
 This will then force the SSD controller to erase those pages and blocks on the fly which will reduce the write performance.
 This is because while your OS/SSD can write data to any free page in any bock, erasure is only possible on entire blocks, therefore, forcing your SSD to perform many operations to write new data.
 Overwriting is just not possible.
 This will defeat the wear-leveling system and cause performance degradation of your SSD over time.
 Every time you delete a file on an SSD, your OS should issue a Trim command along with the deletion to let the SSD controller know the pages containing the file data are now free for deletion.